 Most TVs have a Setting that turns the TV speaker ON or OFF.

-To check this, use your TV remote to go to the Settings (or “Menu”).
+- Use your TV remote to go to the Settings (or Menu).

 Check All Cable Connections on Your Firestick

-This solution is a no-brainer, but even expert Firestick users sometimes overlook this simply issue.
+This solution is a no-brainer, but even expert Firestick users sometimes overlook this simple issue.

 To fix this: